soc-learner16/SOC-Analyst-Portfolio/Project-4-PCAP-Traffic Analysis /README.md

 ## 📌 Objective

-The objective of this project is to analyze a network packet capture (PCAP) file associated with a potentially infected system, identify suspicious communication patterns, extract Indicators of Compromise (IoCs), and determine possible attacker behavior.
+The objective of this project is to analyze a network packet capture (PCAP) file from a potentially infected system, identify suspicious communication, extract Indicators of Compromise (IoCs), and determine attacker behavior using network traffic analysis.

 ---

 ## 🧪 Environment & Tools

 * **Tool Used:** Wireshark
-* **Data Source:** Malware Traffic Analysis dataset
+* **Dataset:** Malware Traffic Analysis (Public Dataset)
-* **Analysis Type:** Static PCAP analysis (no execution of malware)
+* **Analysis Type:** Static PCAP analysis
-* **Focus Areas:** DNS, TCP, TLS, Threat Intelligence
+* **Focus:** DNS, TCP, TLS, Threat Intelligence

 ---